Welcome to The Windmills

 Mountain Ash (sorbus cashmiriana) has clusters of white flowers in late spring, followed by orange-red berries in autumn and yellow autumn leaf colours.
 Mountain Ash can be grown as a large, spreading shrub or small tree.
 The pink flowers are followed by white fruit in autumn.

 Wild cherry is a small tree of woodland edges and hedgerows.
-It displays a mass of white flowers, followed by its familiar fruit - red cherries.
-It has oval leaves and red, papery bark that peels in horizontal bands.
-These are loved by birds and mammals (who distribute the seeds).
+It displays a mass of beautiful blossom and a bounty of bright red fruits.
+One of the prettiest native trees it has oval leaves and red, papery bark that peels in horizontal bands.
+These are loved by birds and mammals - the second part of its botanical name 'avium' refers to birds which play a role in the trees propagation by eating the cherries and dispersing the seed.
+Mature trees can grow to 30m and live for up to 60 years.

-Maple is a relatively small tree.
-It has dark green, five-lobed leaves, which are smaller and have more rounded lobes than those of Sycamore.
+Maple is a pollution fighter, autumn stunner, syrup maker.
+Relatively small tree it has dark green, five-lobed leaves, which are smaller and have more rounded lobes than those of Sycamore.
 Its leaves turn a rich, golden-yellow in the autumn, but for the rest of the year it is quite inconspicuous.
 It produces large, winged seeds that are dispersed by the wind in the autumn.
-The bark of maple becomes corky with age.
+This is a sturdy broadleaf which supports caterpillars, aphids, and all their predators, all while resisting air pollution.
+Field maples can grow to 20m and live for up to 350 years.

 Silver birch is a familiar, small, spindly tree with thin branches and papery bark.
 In spring, the male catkins (or 'lamb's tails') turn yellow and shed their pollen, which is carried by the wind to the short, green, female catkins that appear on the same tree.
 Silver birch has 'drooping' branches and triangular leaves, with jagged teeth that grow from hairless leaf stalks.
 The leaves of the similar Downy Birch grow from hairy stalks and are more rounded; it also has more upright branches.